Schrausser/Velho-s-Cosmographia-tables/velho_tab01.md

 deutsch		Darstellung der Himmelskörper. english		Picture of the celestial bodies.
 ~~~
-Representation and translation of the names of the celestial bodies.
+Display and translation of the names of the celestial bodies.
 ~~~
 Texto em portogues	deutsch		english